-First, HDI’s mission is to promote human rights in all aspects of life, including individual liberty.
-This doesn’t mean HDI supports anarchy, of course.
+First, HDLN’s mission is to promote human rights in all aspects of life, including individual liberty.
+This doesn’t mean HDLN supports anarchy, of course.
 Government has an important role to play in ensuring all people’s rights are protected.
 For example, good government should maintain a fair judicial system, employ impartial law enforcement officers, guarantee free speech, limit corruption, and ensure that public institutions are not imposing racist or sexist policies.

-Second, HDI is a strong defender of religious freedom.
+Second, HDLN is a strong defender of religious freedom.
 Government shouldn’t involve itself in the affairs of churches, regardless of the religion, but this doesn’t mean government should ban religious expression in public arenas, either.
 All people have a right to worship God (or not to worship God) in whatever way they choose, so long as they don’t violate the rights of others in the process.

-Fourth, HDI supports, whenever possible, free, uncorrupted markets.
+Fourth, HDLN supports, whenever possible, free, uncorrupted markets.
 There are two reasons we take this position: (1) free markets have been repeatedly shown to produce healthier, happier, safer, and more prosperous societies than those that are governed by bureaucrats, despots, kings, or other forms of tyranny; (2) when government consistently inserts itself into markets, the result inevitably ends up being corruption and suffering.
-However, in cases where government is already heavily involved in a market, HDI believes it is vital that regulations protect the rights of individuals above all others.
+However, in cases where government is already heavily involved in a market, HDLN believes it is vital that regulations protect the rights of individuals above all others.